Skip to content

 There are hundreds of amazing places to explore around the country.
 Like our amazing national parks, made all the more beautiful by autumn colours.
 Or our culture-rich cities, historic towns, and incredible heritage buildings.
 Or how about hitting the English coast for a windswept clifftop walk?

 I’ve gathered recommendations from some top bloggers to create this list of the best destinations to enjoy autumn in England.
-From haunted Halloween destinations and quirky autumnal festivals, to glorious landscapes for hiking and adventure… there’s plenty to keep you busy this season!
+From haunted Halloween destinations and quirky festivals, to glorious landscapes for hiking and adventure… there’s plenty to keep you busy this season!

 Best England Autumn Destinations